Swatch Irony “Body & Soul” YAS100G Hands-On Review

 The Swatch Group is one of the largest conglomerates in the watchmaking world and owns brands that range from low-end to outright luxurious.
 Among them include Bruguet, Blancpain, Glashütte Original, Omega, Longines, Rado, Tissot, Hamilton, Mido, Certina, and a few more.

 They also produce watches under the Swatch brand.
-Commonly found in shopping malls and usually made from plastic or rubber, you wouldn’t be wrong to associate a Swatch watch with something that is more stylistically focused versus something that is horoligically significant (or event relevant).
+Commonly found in shopping malls and usually made from plastic or rubber, you wouldn’t be wrong to associate a Swatch watch with something that is more stylistically focused versus something that is horologically significant (or even relevant).
 Yet, here we are with an ETA-powered automatic that rings in under $150 on the street (or net, I guess).

 It’s hard to find an automatic, made by a major brand, using a Swiss movement at the price that you can buy the Body & Soul for.
 Swatch is able to do it because they happen to also own ETA.